stockholm with kids

-Sweden is generally a family-friendly place and Stockholm is no different.
-Stockholm is a beautiful city, and ideal for families, and you’ll probably find after reading this article that there are so many things to do, that you’ll have to choose – or, even stay a night or two longer than you originally planed.
+Sweden in general also has a very relaxed and positive attitude towards families and children, and I felt this in Stockholm too.
+It’s a beautiful city, and ideal for families, and you’ll probably find after reading this article that there are so many things to do, that you’ll have to stay a night or two longer than you originally planned!
+We spent 5 nights there on our most recent trip, and I wish we would have had more time.

 So, let’s chat about the things you can do as a family in Stockholm!